Burgyn/burgyn.github.io/_posts/2024-02-12-timeprovider.md

 We can have this one injected where we need it and use it.
 In the project we then configure the usage on `TimeProvider.System`.

-🧪 In tests, we can use the `FakeTimeProvider` class from the `Microsoft.Extensions.Time.Testing` library.
+🧪 In tests, we can use the `FakeTimeProvider` class from the `Microsoft.Extensions.TimeProvider.Testing` library.
 This class will allow us to travel in time to test our scenarios.

 Use the new `TimeProvider` instead of the original `DateTime.Now` or `DateTime.UtcNow`.